iancero/musc_r_course_2021/README.md

 # Ian Cero’s R programming course at MUSC

-This is just the code that runs the online course textbook.
+This is just the code that runs the online course textbook (also see the course syllabus.

 The actual textbook is available here
 <https://iancero.github.io/musc_r_course_2021/index.html>

 # Course Syllabus

-This is example syllabus material 2
+Note - fill in